3 RULES FOR GETTING AN INTERVIEW

 Note: In a ‘survival’ or ‘recovering’ economic environment, salary is a major ‘relevance’ factor.
 If you can, check what salary is on offer – this will avoid disappointment and make your application more relevant.

-RULE 2: UNDERSTAND THE BOXES
+RULE 2: THINK INSIDE THE BOX

 With most companies adopting online, box ticking, application tracking systems, it is much easier for RELEVANT (see rule 1) applications to get noticed.
 If your experience ticks all the boxes, and your salary expectations are within range, hey presto.